Azure/simdem/README.md

 docker run -it rgardler/simdem
 ```

 This will start SimDem in CLI mode.

-An alternative is to start with
+## Experimental Web mode

+In addition to the web NoVNC container noted above there is an
+experimental web mode available using the `--webui true` option shown
-the Web interface (once started point your browser at port 8080 on
+below.
+Once started point your browser at port 8080 on your host.
-your host).

 ```
 docker run -it -p 8080:8080 rgardler/simdem --webui true
 ```

+## Python

 The most flexible way to run SimDem is to use the Python code
 directly.
 This is generally best for developers of SimDem, so we